binbinsh/bbedit-extras/README.md

 ## Updating or Removing

-- Re-run the install command to update in place; the script backs up the existing file with a timestamp.
+- Re-run the install command to update in place.
 - To remove the scheme, delete `~/Library/Application Support/BBEdit/Color Schemes/Monokai Light.bbColorScheme` and choose another scheme inside BBEdit.

 ## License